CrychicTeam/CrychicDoc/READMEEN.md

 This project is licensed under the [MIT License](LICENSE).

-> [!caution]
-> The project/team logo is created by [Huan Yue の Yin Yi](https://www.pixiv.net/users/7865026) and is authorized for non-commercial use.
-Please do not take it for any commercial activities.
+> **The project/team logo is created by [Huan Yue の Yin Yi](https://www.pixiv.net/users/7865026) and is authorized for non-commercial use.
+Please do not take it for any commercial activities.**

 # Hello

 你可以在[这里](/README.md)查看中文的README.

 This is the source code repository for Cryhic documentation.

+I have always believed that the most effective way to foster a creative community is through detailed and engaging documentation.
+That's why I have planned and maintained this documentation project, to help developers and players have a better development and gaming experience (especially in modded environment).

 ## Directory Structure